 Before Monday, I had never properly held a fly rod in my life.
-I had only listened (with skepticism) to tall fishing tales, and complained about having to step over my husband’s entangled mess of strewn out fly line on our boat.
+I had only listened (with skepticism) to my husband’s tall fishing tales and complained about having to step over the entangled mess of strewn out fly line on our boat.

 But Belize seemed like a logical place to change all of that.

-Just minutes after a quick casting lesson from famed fly fishing instructor Lori-Ann Murphy, I was reeling in my very first bonefish.
+Just minutes after a quick casting lesson from Lori-Ann, I was reeling in my very first bonefish.
 (It’s not the size that matters, people.)

-Just like swinging a golf club, casting a fly line is a skill of precision.
-And as a beginner there was as equal a chance that I would hook myself in the eye as there was land a good cast.
+Much like swinging a golf club, casting a fly line is a skill of precision.
+And as a beginner, I had an equal chance of hooking myself in the eye as landing a good cast.
 But that was all part of the fun.